Although no one really knows when soap was discovered, there are various legends surrounding its beginning.

 Bathing habits all over Europe rose and declined with Roman civilization.
 When Rome fell in 467 A.D., so did bathing.
 It is believed that the lack of cleanliness and poor living conditions contributed to the many plagues of the Middle Ages.

 Not until the seventh century did soapmakers appear in Spain and Italy where soap was made with goat fat and Beech tree ashes.
 During the same period, the French started using olive oil to make soap.
+Marseille soap has been made in the south of France for more than six centuries.
+The recipe was first officially recognized in 1688 during the reign of Louis XIV, the “Sun King."
 Eventually, fragrances were introduced and specialized soaps for bathing, shaving, shampooing, and laundry began to appear.
-King Louis XIV of France apparently guillotined three soapmakers for making a bar that irritated his very sensitive Royal skin.
+There is a story that King Louis XIV of France executed three soapmakers for making a bar that irritated his very sensitive Royal skin.

 The English began making soap during the 12th century.
 In 1633 King Charles I granted a 14 year monopoly to the Society of Soapmakers of Westminster.